-Just like any other dish, this delicious vermicelli kheer has few variants.
+Just like any other dish, this delicious vermicelli kheer has a few variants.
 In South India, it is called “Semiya Payasam or Payasa or Semiya Pal Payasam ” and “Seviyan Kheer” in North India.

 Vermicelli is made out of durum wheat semolina (suzi/rawa).
-It is one of the most convenient forms of instant cooking for a homemaker and is also used to make upma, pulao with vegetables, falooda, and more.
+It is one of the most convenient forms of instant cooking for a homemaker and is also used to make savory upma, pulao with vegetables, falooda, and more.

-About the recipe
+About the Vermicelli Kheer recipe

-After I followed this recipe once, this kheer is never a special occasion dish but just a hunger or craving away.
+After I followed this recipe once, this kheer is never a special occasion dish but just hunger or craving away.
 It’s the easiest recipe and is ready in 15-20 minutes, almost the same time as Maggi noodles (For me, Maggi never cooks in 2 minutes.
 LOL!)